brmson/dataset-sts/README.md

 ### Software tools

+Python:

-**pysts/** Python module contains various tools for easily working with the dataset; **example_yu1412_sts.py** shows a simple embedding-based classifier hacked together on a few lines that wouldn't end up dead last in STS2015 competition.
+  * **pysts/** Python module contains various tools for easily working with the dataset
+  * **example_yu1412_sts.py** shows a simple embedding-based classifier hacked together on a few lines that wouldn't end up dead last in STS2015 competition.
+  * **example_yu1412_anssel.py** shows the yu1412 classifier applied to its original "answer sentence selection" task

 Other Datasets
 --------------